-Second generation automatic fixed ELTs should have a capability for automatic activation prior to an accident (i.e. in addition to the G-switch for automatic detection of a crash).
-The automatic ELT activation should be triggered by a signal originated by the aircraft after detection of anomalous flight conditions that warrants ELT activation.
-ELTs with this capability should also transmit encoded location data in the beacon message.
+Second generation fixed ELTs should have a capability to be triggered while the aircraft is still in-flight (prior to an anticipated accident).
+The ELT could be activated automatically (i.e. while in flight and separate from G-switch detection of a crash) and/or be manually activated.

+The automatic in-flight activation should be triggered by a signal originated by the aircraft avionics (or its equivalent) after detection of anomalous flight conditions that warrant ELT activation as determined by the triggering algorithm.
+ELTs with automatic activation capability should also transmit encoded location data in the beacon message5.